ayoskovich/personalSite/content/post/2020-07-09-rss-feeds-and-the-ftc.en.md

 draft: true
 ---

-### The RSS part

-I feel like a lot of people subscribe to this belief that the only way to aggregate news is to visit sites like twitter, facebook, youtube, and other social media platforms.
-The philosophical implications I believe this has isn't in the scope of this post.
-But, by using RSS feeds you can do all that aggregation yourself, and with no ads.

-RSS feeds solve the problem of, "I have all these sites I visit frequently and I want to know when they update or create new content."
+RSS feeds have freed me from the clunky and distracting process of checking the same sites each day for new content, and I just started using [`newsboat`](https://newsboat.org/) manage my feeds.
+I get press releases from the [FTC](https://www.ftc.gov/stay-connected/rss), some other government agencies, and even youtube channels as they post new videos (Tame Impala for example).

-I use `newsboat` in order to subscribe to RSS feeds of some particular parts of the internet I frequent. `newsboat` is terminal based which I like, and has a very simple text file that configures the feeds you want to subscribe to.
+`newsboat` is terminal based which I like, and uses a very simple text file to configure things.
+This has already saved me hours of time each day because the internet is full of distractions, and newsboat allows me to focus on the content that matters.

----

-### The FTC part

-After studying economics for 4 years I'm a big fan of the FTC.
-There seems to be a lot of sentiment of businesses treating consumers poorly, and not enough people give credit to the government agency tasked with "protecting America's consumers".

-One of the specific feeds I'm subscribed to is the FTC's business blog.
-Today, it featured this elegant bit of text from Lesley Fair...

-> But based on the illegal conduct alleged in a lawsuit just filed by the FTC, maybe it’s because the URL SuperDeceptivePractices.com was already taken.

-Anti trust economics was interesting to me.